 Symfony is fast, right out of the box.
 Of course, if you really need speed, there are many ways that you can make Symfony even faster.
 In this article, you'll explore some of the ways to make your Symfony application even faster.

 Use a Byte Code Cache (e.g. OPcache)¶

-Using a byte code cache really has no downside, and Symfony has been architected to perform really well in this type of environment.
+Using a byte code cache really has no downside, and Symfony has been designed to perform really well in this type of environment.

 Most byte code caches monitor the source files for changes.
 This ensures that if the source of a file changes, the byte code is recompiled automatically.
 This is really convenient, but it adds overhead.

 For example, to disable these checks in APC, simply add